akos-sereg/uConfig/Readme.md

 - nice to have
   - Install swagger
-  - End to end tests for Web API
-  - rename all "uconfig" to "uconfy"
+  - End to end tests for Web API x rename all "uconfig" to "uconfy"
   - Console.WriteLine to logger
 - security
   x validate email
-  - force https
+  x force https
-  x jwt token secret to be read from config
-  - mysql connection string to be read from environment variables x check what happens if jwt validation fails
+  x jwt token secret to be read from config x check what happens if jwt validation fails
   - logout: clear jwt from local storage, and invalidate on service
 - tech debt
   - remove old log items (eg. retain last 150 always for a device)
   - main site to be on angular
-  - web app to be on React
+  x web app to be on React

 ## Use cases